mnelson4/printmyblog/readme.txt

 down to show Troubleshooting options, and increase "Post Rendering Wait-Time" (eg to 2000 milliseconds, or whatever value you need to in order to get all the images to load).

+= The Print Page is stuck on "Loading Content" =

+You may have disabled the WP REST API.
+(Eg by using "All in One WP Security" plugin's "Disallow Unauthorized REST API Requests" or "Disable REST API" plugin).
+Print My Blog uses the WP REST API to load your posts into the print-page, so please ensure the WP REST API is enabled.

 == Screenshots ==

 1. Print Setup Page